msgpo/wvr.sh/src/blog/2020/i_hate_cvs.md

 how I despise this archaic versioning system and hopefully persuade you to choose something else for your next project.

-Most of this will be in comparison to [git](http://git-scm.com) as its what I, *(and probably you as well)*, am most familiar with.
+Most of this will be in comparison to [git](http://git-scm.com) as it's what I, *(and probably you as well)*, am most familiar with.

 ## Why CVS Sucks.